M26 motorway: Route

-Anti-clockwise direction from the M25, the main carriageway continues directly on to the M26 at junction 5.
+On the anti-clockwise direction of the M25, the main carriageway continues directly onto the M26 at junction 5.
 To remain on the M25, traffic must turn on to the slip road which connects to the M25 spur coming north from Sevenoaks, which is multiplexed with the A21.
 The awkwardness of junction 5 is a result of the history of the two motorways' planning and construction.